How Does Forklift Lithium Battery Disposal Affect the Environment?

 FAQs

-Lithium-ion cells persist 500+ years in landfills.
-Casing plastics photodegrade into microplastics within 80 years, while heavy metals remain bioavailable indefinitely.
+Lithium-ion batteries can persist in landfills for over 500 years.
+The plastics degrade into microplastics over time, and heavy metals remain bioavailable indefinitely.